 This allowed Facebook to access more than I wanted it to – namely, my WhatsApp history.
 A host of past contacts suddenly became featured friend suggestions.
 Ouch!

 The ironic sting in the tail is that the very reason for logging in this way opened a Pandora’s Box of similar histories: failed dates; tricksters; people who stood me up; radars I fell off; and those who considered me one out of ten.

 Suddenly, first-names, nicknames, and numbers that I’d hoped were a distant memory all came flashing back – pushed vividly to the front of my attention, with profiles, identities, and far more information at my fingertips than I would’ve otherwise been privy to.

 Reminders of a sorry past.
 A history of second best.

 And there, the flitter between these two apparently different social platforms became very clear to see.

 Are these people now being recommended my profile in the same way?
 Have they been offered it before?

-I’ve never been against ‘interlinkedness’; it fulfils a role in a cyber-connected world.
+I’ve never been against ‘interlinkedness’ as such; it fulfils a role in a cyber-connected world.
 But as somebody who has a good deal of difficulty in letting go of the past, to have it masqueraded before my eyes because a public networking tool has decided to harvest information from a private one is, at best, challenging, and at worst, catastrophic.

 (When you’re not sure whether to laugh or cry, do both. c.
 3:40)